daniel-sanpedro/bro-code-2024-javascript/08-math-object/README.md

 ## Description

-Math object built-in object that provides a collection of properties and methods
+    Math = built-in object that provides a collection of properties and methods

 ## Technology